adligeerik/HackaCurtain/README.md

 `hack_roll_code.py` calls `top_block_transmit.py` and generates a new test code every second and transmit it untill the next code is made.
 Depending on how large the rolling code is it will take between a few seconds upp till 15 minutes to "hack" a curtain.

 ### Sniffing
+In the folder `sniffer/`, run `python top_block_sniffer.py`, it will listen on 433.42Mhz and save one second of samples when it is triggered.
+The script saves samples in the same folder with extension ".dat".
+To decode the samples run `./sniffer.sh 2> /dev/null`, the script calls the `decoder_man.py` and pipes the output from the python script in to "log.txt".
+In the log file the decoded messages will be displayed with as rolling code, address and command.

 ## Scripts